 Dynamic Range Of Cameras In Photography

-The dynamic range of cameras can be thought of as the net amount of light being captured by the camera sensor.
+Dynamic range of cameras is the net amount of light being captured by the camera sensor.
 It is the difference between the lightest part of a photo and the darkest part.

-Your camera has nowhere else to go!
-You need to be thinking about dynamic range when you’re taking photos.
+The lesson is to KNOW THE LIMITATIONS OF YOUR CAMERA.
+And work within it’s capabilities.
+You need to be thinking about dynamic range the next time you’re taking photos.

-For instance, having a lower dynamic range will be OK if scene is the evenly lit.
-Exposing for any part of the scene will net you a pretty good capture!
+If your scene is evenly lit, your sensor will do just fine.
+Exposing for any part of the scene will net you a pretty even image.

-However, exposing can get tricky if there is a big difference between the brightest spots and the darkest spots.
+However, exposing gets tricky if there’s a big difference between the brightest spots and the darkest spots.
 The dynamic range of your camera is critical here!
-There is more information to process.
+You would like your sensor to record as much of the information as possible.
+Does you’re image represent the scene?

 Dynamic Range In Modern Cameras